 Sometimes food is dragged around to lay scent trails that lead to the meal.
 The food is hidden from view by a loose covering of bark or leaves.
 Sometimes it is pushed into a crack in the rockwork or even buried.
 These methods of enrichment are a vital part of the daily routine.

-Chester Zoo has been supporting the Jaguar Conservation Programme since 2000 and focuses on resolving Human-Jaguar conflict which has become one of the highest priorities in global Jaguar conservation.
+We've been supporting the Jaguar Conservation Programme since 2000 and focusing on resolving Human-Jaguar conflict which has become one of the highest priorities in global Jaguar conservation.